First published in 2011, ‘Is That The 12” Mix?’ was author and music aficionado Rob Grillo’s personal but well-informed history of the 12” single.

 Good question… well the novel ‘Picture This’ has had some amazing reviews, although we could do with a lot more sales if there’s going to be a sequel to that.
 I get a lot of requests and offers from book companies to do sports books, which is where I started out, but I have no interest in pursuing that any more.
 Let’s just see how well the new edition of ‘Is That The 12” (Re)Mix’ does.

 I have a great idea for some 12” CD compilations (of which there are very many these days) that offers something a bit different… and there is a possible new music book in the pipeline, but that depends on a lot of complicated copyright issues….watch this space on that one…

-The Electricity Club gives its warmest thanks to ROB GRILLO
+ELECTRICITYCLUB.CO.UK gives its warmest thanks to Rob Grillo

 Text and Interview by Chi Ming Lai